-Plantar Fasciitis is often confused with Tarsel Tunnel Syndrome and arthritis.
-Your Reno Chiropractor, Dr. Curtis Potts, can help you determine what the source of your foot pain is and offer a treatment.
+Plantar Fasciitis is often confused with Tarsal Tunnel Syndrome and arthritis.
+Your Reno Chiropractor can help you determine what the source of your foot pain is and offer a treatment.

 A Chiropractic Approach to Treating Plantar Fasciitis

 Each case of Plantar Fasciitis is unique to itself.
-In combination with regular visits to Dr. Potts, we may also suggest additional treatment such as stretching your calf muscles, custom orthotics (a special kind of insole that is designed to keep your feet properly aligned), arch or heel supports, or cryotherapy.
-If Dr. Potts thinks that you may need medication, injections, or even surgery, he will make that suggestion.
-With his wealth of experience in orthopedic surgery and physical therapy, Dr. Potts is able to determine whether or not these additional treatments are necessary.
+In combination with regular visits to an active life chiropractor, we may also suggest additional treatment such as stretching your calf muscles, custom orthotics (a special kind of insole that is designed to keep your feet properly aligned), arch or heel supports, or cryotherapy.
+If a Chiropractor thinks that you may need medication, injections, or even surgery, he will make that suggestion.
+With his wealth of experience in orthopedic surgery and physical therapy, Chiropractors able to determine whether or not these additional treatments are necessary.